mdranger/chain3/packages/chain3-mc-accounts/README.md

 This is the accounts package to be used in the `chain3-mc` package.
 Please read the [documentation][docs] for more.
-Please not that MOAC used the same account structure as ETHEREUM project so the account generated in ETHEREUM WEB3 can be used in MOAC.
+Please note that MOAC used the same account structure as ETHEREUM project so the account generated in ETHEREUM WEB3 can be used in MOAC.
+However, the message sign and TX sign results are different due to extra fields added to the TX structure.

 ## Installation